 In 2005, the Gambling Act was introduced, and the famous Gambling Commission was born.
-The role of the commission was to control all forms of gambling in the country, especially the rising online gambling sphere.
+The role of the commission was to control all forms of gambling in the country, especially the rising online vs. offline gambling sphere.
 The act effectively covered everything related to gambling, and it protected punters while limiting fraud.

 Every bookmaker and gambling site now has to seek a licence from the UK Gambling Commission, without which they cannot operate in the UK or accept UK gamblers no matter where the company was based.